 Linda holds a BSc (Hons) Equine Science and MSc Equine Science, both obtained from the University of the West of England whilst studying at Hartpury College.
-She returned to the College in 2006 as a lecturer and currently manages the Higher Education Equine Science provision, overseeing and contributing to Foundation & Honours Degree, and Masters programmes.
-Linda’s’ main research involves investigating the influence of the domestic environment on the welfare of the horse including topics such as; nocturnal behaviour, equine abnormal & stereotypic behaviours, learning ability & performance, and associations of these behaviours with specific neuroanatomy.
+She returned to the College in 2006 as a lecturer and currently manages the Higher Education Equine Science provision, overseeing and contributing to Foundation and Honours Degree, and Master's programmes.
+Linda’s main research involves investigating the influence of the domestic environment on the welfare of the horse including topics such as; nocturnal behaviour; equine abnormal and stereotypic behaviours; learning ability and performance; and associations of these behaviours with specific neuroanatomy.
 She is also very interested in feral horse behaviour, specifically laterality.
-Linda has worked in the UK for DEFRA and on competition & livery yards, and internationally on racehorse stud farms.
+Linda has worked in the UK for Defra and on competition and livery yards, and internationally on racehorse stud farms.